ooyala/pathological/README.md

 Now your project root will be in your load path.
 If your project has, for example, `lib/foo.rb`, then `require lib/foo` will work in any of your ruby files.
 This works because when Pathological is required it will search up the directory tree until it finds a `Pathfile`.
-(It will raise an error if there this cannot be found).
+(It will raise an error if one cannot be found).

 `Pathfile`s should be kept in version control.